oadultradeepfield/mim-cs2100/README.md

 # Mim: MIPS Reference Data Improved (for CS2100 AY2024/25 S2)

 I found the given reference sheet quite difficult to use.
 I made a list that allows faster format conversion and reduces human errors when converting between binary, hex, and decimal.
+You can also get the PDF version [here](/mim_print.pdf) (this was created using [LaTeX](/mim_print.tex)).

 ## Register